Christian Yelich Player Props: Brewers vs. Blue Jays

 Christian Yelich At The Plate

-- In 32.0% of his games this season, Yelich has driven in at least one run.
-In seven of those games (14.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- In 31.4% of his games this season, Yelich has notched at least one RBI.
+In seven of those games (13.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.

-- In 24 of 50 games this season, he has scored, and 12 of those games included multiple runs.
+- He has scored in 47.1% of his games this season, with more than one run scored in 23.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.